aviramdayan/CloudFlare-API-Update-A-AAAA-ipv4-ipv6/README.md

 <br id="sh_file_type_extension">

 #### bash shell - ".sh" - file type extension
-General Note for ".sh" - file type extension and "End of Line Conversion"
+General Note for ".sh" - file type extension and system environment "End of Line Conversion"
 <br>
 If you using with "Windows" system, so need to prepare for the "Linux" environment (End of Line Conversion)
 <br>